Brentford Community Stadium

-The Brentford Community Stadium, currently known for sponsorship reasons as the Gtech Community Stadium, is a stadium in Brentford, West London that is the home of Premier League club Brentford, with Premiership Rugby club London Irish also tenants.
+The Brentford Community Stadium, currently known as the Gtech Community Stadium for sponsorship reasons, is a football stadium in Brentford, West London that is the home of Premier League football club Brentford.
 The stadium has a capacity of 17,250 and is suitable for use for both association football and rugby union matches.
 Opened in 2020, the stadium is at the heart of plans to regenerate the surrounding area, including new homes and commercial opportunities.
 It was used during the UEFA Women's Euro 2022 (Euros), which was held in England.

 History

 Background

-In October 2002, following several years of speculation about a possible relocation, Brentford Football Club announced plans to move to a 20,000-capacity stadium near Kew Bridge.
+In October 2002 while still playing at Griffin Park, following several years of speculation about a possible relocation, Brentford Football Club announced plans to move to a 20,000-capacity stadium near Kew Bridge.
 This included an ambitious monorail proposal, which was later dropped from the scheme.
 After several years of uncertainty, the project was suddenly brought back to public attention in late 2007 when the club announced that it had secured an option on the site.

 This was followed up in February 2008 when a partnership deal with Barratt Homes to develop the site was announced.